pillforge/documentation/source/Debugger_Guide.rst

 The MCU on the board (3) can’t access the sensors or actuators when they are on the flexible band.
-If a modular MCU is the desired target, the switches SW3 and SW4 must be switched to BUS mode, and an MCU module must be connected via the flexible band in (5) OR in the Global Bus (7).
+If a modular MCU is the desired target, the SW3 switch must be switched to BUS mode, and an MCU module must be connected via the flexible band in (5) OR in the Global Bus (7).